 - want to be published and have a career as a children’s/ YA author

-- define yourself as belonging to an ethnic minority group
+- define yourself as belonging to an ethnic minority group/ being a person of colour

 - have never had a book for children published before